 Section C5.
-Outsourcing applies to all organizations who are outsourcing, except for the outsourced storage of final products where the contracting organization is a brand.
+Outsourcing applies to all organizations that are outsourcing, except for the outsourced storage of final products where the contracting organization is a brand.
+C5 does not apply to third-party-logistic distributors.

 C5.1 The organization may outsource the handling and processing of claimed materials to subcontractors.
 In this case, the organization is acting as a contracting organization.
 The organization shall maintain full responsibility for conformity with the Standard for outsourced materials.
 Subcontractors shall not have common ownership with the contracting organization.